 - Marmite – UK

-If you have any food allergy, a vegan/vegetarian, or have a specific diet due to your religious beliefs, many Vietnamese foods are cooked with fish sauce.
-While some (quite rare) locals use other ingredients such as snake, crab, scorpion wine (fermented wine) etc. It is also common for Vietnamese to add coriander in many dishes.
+If you have any food allergies are a vegan/vegetarian, or have a specific diet due to your religious beliefs, many Vietnamese foods are cooked with meat, fish sauce, or other seafoods.
+On the plus side, most Vietnamese food is gluten-free!

-For your personal care and toiletries, many western and European products are not available in Vietnam.
-If you find one, it can be fake or expensive ones.
+For your personal care and toiletries, many Western and European products are not available in Vietnam.
+If you find them, they could be fake or very expensive.

-- contact lenses (toric and branded ones doesn’t exist or very pricey)
+- contact lenses (toric and Western brand-name ones doesn’t exist or are very pricey)

-- curly hair supply - they don’t exist in Vietnam or very challenging to find
+- curly hair supplies – they don’t exist in Vietnam or are very challenging to find

 - your preferred razor brand (+ extra razors)